Mental Disorders Affect .

-I suggest two resources for mental health help; the first being your doctor, and the second being the National Alliance on Mental Illness (NAMI).
-If you are the type who prefers to research online first, there is a fantastic list of common symptoms, both physically and behaviorally, on NAMI’s Warning Signs page.
+I suggest two resources for mental health help; the first is your doctor, and the second is the National Alliance on Mental Illness (NAMI).
+If you are the type who prefers to research online first, there is an excellent list of common symptoms, both physically and behaviorally, on NAMI’s Warning Signs page.
 If it’s suspected that you or someone you know may be suffering from a disorder, the NAMI HelpLine is an available resource for asking questions.

-If you are struggling with a disorder, please know that help is out there.
-You can work to find a method that will best help you.
+If you are struggling with a disorder, please know that help is available.
+Then, you can work to find a method that will best help you.
 One recommendation I will make is to keep a journal of your thoughts and write down any symptoms you may experience.
 Then, if you decide to speak to a medical professional, it can be a valuable resource.

-Speaking up about symptoms can be the most difficult step.
+Speaking up about symptoms can be the most challenging step.
 If a friend, co-worker, or loved one approaches you by asking questions, simply listening can be a lifesaver for them.
 Offer as much help as you emotionally can in a way that maintains any boundaries you may need.
-You can offer the NAMI helpline number, 1-800-950-NAMI (6264), or if needed, the suicide hotline, 1-800-273-8255.
+You can offer the NAMI helpline number, 1-800-950-NAMI (6264), or if required, the suicide hotline, which is now 988.